hgrecco/pint/docs/index.rst

 Pint is Python package to define, operate and manipulate **physical quantities**: the product of a numerical value and a unit of measurement.
 It allows arithmetic operations between them and conversions from and to different units.

-It is distributed with a comprehensive list of physical units, prefixes and constants.
+It is distributed with a `comprehensive list of physical units, prefixes and constants`_.
 Due to its modular design, you can extend (or even rewrite!) the complete list without changing the source code.
 It supports a lot of numpy mathematical operations **without monkey patching or wrapping numpy**.

 It has a complete test coverage.
 It runs in Python 2.6+ and 3.2+ with no other dependency.
 It licensed under BSD.